Scenic Station to Station Walks – Walk 1: Duffield to Belper

-Download the leaflet: Station to Station Walks Duffield to Ambergate
+This is Walk 1 on this leaflet: Station to Station Walks Duffield to Ambergate

 A walk with a steady climb over the Chevin hillside following the ancient Portway along the ridge of the Derwent Valley, eventually dropping down into the historic town of Belper.

 Leave Duffield Station car park into Station Approach and then turn right along the main A6.
 Pass the site of Duffield Castle.

 Duffield Castle was built after the Norman conquest by the de Ferrers family, Earls of Derby, who were granted ownership of Duffield Frith, an enormous hunting forest.
 The family was, however, disgraced and all their land and property confiscated after the Baron’s Revolt against Henry III.
 Today, all that remains are the castle mound and the outline of the keep.

 Continue on to turn left into Avenue Road then immediately right towards the golf club.
 The walk now follows the route of the Midshires Way around the rear of the golf club along a track and over a stile, then round right and up between the greens.
 The walk climbs steadily uphill crossing tracks until a main walled track is reached.

 Turn left onto this prehistoric highway, called North Lane, and enjoy the extensive views of the valley and Belper below.